RyanMagyar/billboard-rewind/Privacy.md

 ## 6. Your Agreement

 Your use of Playlist Rewind is subject to this Privacy Policy.
 By using the service, you acknowledge and consent to the practices described here.

----

-Thank you for using Playlist Rewind! 🎵